 Water Damaged Vinyl Flooring a Problem on Concrete and Wood Substrate

-Water damage problems may not be as common with sheet vinyl flooring as some other flooring products but they do happen.
+Water damage problems may not be as common with sheet vinyl flooring.
+Certainly less than some other flooring products but they do happen.
 Water damaged vinyl flooring problems are more common over concrete than with vinyl floors installed over wood substrates.
 Over wood the problem is usually a water leak, flooding, or the underlayment was too wet when installed.

 - Seams opening